ouspg/SecurityEngineering/Week1_Threats/README.md

 ---

 ### Task 3: Company Security Policy
-Pick topics from the list below to write a security policy on.
+Pick two topics from the list below to write a security policy on.
-You can choose to write policies for two topics for 2 points or write one policy for 1 point.
 An effort should be made to include one policy on one A4 page.

 <details>